 Watch What You Drink

 The alcohol units can mount up during the holiday season.
 After drinking Bucks fizz with breakfast, wine with dinner, and brandy while watching films, you’ll definitely pass your daily allowance.
-While you needn’t avoid alcohol altogether, you should watch what you’re drinking.
-Try to intersperse any alcoholic drinks with soft beverages and remember to keep yourself hydrated.
+While you needn’t avoid alcohol altogether, you should watch what you’re drinking, especially if you are going to dine and drink out, as most people do on holidays.
+It not only saves your health, but can also keep you sane if you have to drive back home.
+Though after drinking, it is best suggested that people should hire a drunk driver service car in their area for returning home, drinking in moderation should be the mantra.
+Also, try to intersperse any alcoholic drinks with soft beverages and remember to keep yourself hydrated.

 Be Careful When Cooking